mtkozlowski/codeforheaven-website/src/content/posts/Flex Sticky Footer/flex-sticky-footer.md

 ---
-path: "/blog/flex-sticky-footer"
+path: "/posts/flex-sticky-footer"
+slug: "flex-sticky-footer"

+title: "Sticky footer using CSS Flexbox"
 date: "2019-10-11"
-title: "Sticky footer using CSS Flexbox"
 description: "How to make your footer always keep to the bottom of your page, even when the rest of the content is shorter than view port?"
 tags: ["code"]

 language: "EN"
 ---

 This is what happened today.
 I was given a report from Google Search Console, that one of the content pages of our customers fails mobile validation due to its content being wider than viewport width.
 After short inspection, I found guilty element, which was... `<table>`.

 Since we already use bootstrap in our CSS code base, I wanted to solve this by using their responsive table solution.
 But it didn't work, no matter how hard I tried.
 After testing the table in excluded environment, I realized problem lays somewhere else among element's parents, or grand-grand-... parents.
 That's how I found that we had something called *sticky footer* in our styles.